mambono/bikerentals/README.md

     Import/Dump the database

-Import/Dump `bikerentals.sql` found inside app\database\dump directory in this repo
+Import/Dump `bikerentals.sql` in this repo

     Database credentials